All Hallows’ Eve at Old Fort Erie

 Reservations are required as All Hallow’s Eve typically sells out early.
 Tickets can purchased online by choosing a date below.

-One of the most famous ghost stories in the long history of the old fort is the historically verified No Heads, No Hands.
-As the British began to invade the Fort and opened fire with their artillery, an American soldier witnessed a blood-curdling sight amongst the chaos of the invasion.
+One of the most famous ghost stories in the long history of Old Fort Erie is the historically verified “No Heads, No Hands.”
+When the British began to invade the Fort and opened fire with their artillery, two American soldiers were injured in a blood-curdling sight amongst the chaos of the invasion.

-Captain Kingsley’s Bed
+Captain Kingsley’s haunted bed